emathian/NextFlowClassesINSA/ReadMe.md

-# Practical 1: Developing and deploying an open-source medical genomic bioinformatic workflow
+# Practical 1: Developing and deploying an open-source medical genomic bioinformatics workflow

 - use the Nextflow DSL to run parallel, scalable analyses on High Performance Computing and cloud computing facilities
 - efficient use of github for open-source development and Continuous Integration automated tests